-Rachel Laser is a lawyer, advocate and strategist who has dedicated the last two decades of her life to fighting to make the country inclusive for all Americans.
+Rachel Laser is a lawyer, advocate and strategist who has dedicated her career to making our country more inclusive.
 She has a proven track record of uniting both faith and secular leaders and advocacy organizations to make tangible progress on some of the most important issues of our time.

 And as a religious minority – she was raised as a Reform Jew – she understands personally how much it matters that our laws treat everyone fairly and equally.
 She is an advocate for racial justice and has led workshops, given speeches and worked with schools and universities to challenge racism and expose privilege.

 She knows the work of Americans United for Separation of Church and State has never been more important than it is today.
 And she will work to continue our fight to defeat the many new and serious threats to religious freedom and the separation of church and state coming from the Trump-Pence Administration and across the country.

 I respect the role religion plays in people’s lives in giving them purpose, community, ritual and structure.
 I also respect those who choose not to believe.
 They are every bit as centered and principled as believers.
 A big idea behind separation of church and state is that the individual gets to make that choice – to be religious or not – without interference or judgment from the government.